 Applicants for the MSS program 2018-2019 should apply online on the ISU website and send the requested documents by 15 March 2018 if they are requesting scholarships, and by 30 June 2018 if they have already secured their tuition fees.

-SSP18 applicants should apply online on the ISU website and send the requested documents by 30 April 2018.
+SSP19 applicants should apply online on the ISU website and send the requested documents by 31 January 2019 if they are in need of financial aid and by 30 April 2019 otherwise.
 Partial scholarships will be granted depending on funds still available.

-SH-SSP18 applicants should apply online on the ISU website and send the requested documents by 30 November 2017.
-Financial aid support may be provided if still available.
+SH-SSP19 applicants should apply online on the ISU website and send the requested documents by 30 November 2018 at the latest.
+Non-Australian applicants should apply online before 31 October 2018.
+Financial aid support will be provided depending on funds available.

 Financial aid will be awarded within the limits of funds available, so early applications are highly recommended.
 Please note that the relevant box on the Confidential Financial Information form of the application must be checked.
 It is recommended that candidates make a personal effort to raise funds enabling them to attend the program.
 Such initiatives are taken into consideration when ISU allocates funding.

 When submitting your application to ISU, please don't forget to attach your resume.
 Your resume may be given by ISU Staff Members to sponsors.
 However, ISU will not give its sponsors contact information, but will try its best to match applicant's profiles to sponsor requirements.

 The ISU Funding Committee, which includes both faculty and Sponsors, awards funding to applicants whose career goals appear to stand to gain substantial benefit from the ISU programs.